What is the difference between a Spa Massage and a Therapeutic Massage?

 Therapeutic Massage Rates

 Cupping, Gua Sha/IASTM, Sonic Massage, K-taping, Reiki Therapy and Crystal Therapy can be incorporated into any massage session at no additional charge.
-The rate is $1 per minute, you tell me how long of a massage session you want.
-If you have multiple pain issues or want a thorough full body massage with multiple services incorporated a two hour or more session is recommended.
+If you have multiple pain issues or want a thorough full body massage with multiple services incorporated a minimum of 90 minute massage is needed with a two or three hour session is recommended.

 Everyone loves getting a massage!